nocobase/docs/docs/en-US/welcome/getting-started/installation/docker-compose.md

 Choose the appropriate NocoBase version, refer to [versions](./index.md#which-version-to-install)

-- `latest`: Stable and well-tested version and only bug fixed will be made.
+- `latest` `latest-full`: Stable and well-tested version and only bug fixed will be made.
 This version is recommended.
-- `beta`: This version includes new features that are about to be released and it has been preliminarily tested, but still have known or unknown issues.
+- `beta` `beta-full`: This version includes new features that are about to be released and it has been preliminarily tested, but still have known or unknown issues.
-- `alpha`: A development version containing the latest features, which may be incomplete or unstable.
+- `alpha` `alpha-full`: A development version containing the latest features, which may be incomplete or unstable.
-- `1.3.51`: Specify the version number.
+- `1.7.14` `1.7.14-full`: Specify the version number.
 To check the latest version, see the [list of released versions](https://hub.docker.com/r/nocobase/nocobase/tags).

 :::warning
+- The full image includes the PostgreSQL 16/17 client, MySQL 8.0 client, and Oracle 19.25 client required for backup manager and migration manager plugins, as well as LibreOffice required for template printing (PDF).
+- If you need to build your own image, you can refer to the official [Dockerfile (slim version)](https://github.com/nocobase/nocobase/blob/main/docker/nocobase/Dockerfile) and [Dockerfile-full (full version)](https://github.com/nocobase/nocobase/blob/main/docker/nocobase/Dockerfile-full)
-**Version 1.4 and above**: By setting the environment variables [`NOCOBASE_PKG_USERNAME`](/welcome/getting-started/env#nocobase_pkg_username) and [`NOCOBASE_PKG_PASSWORD`](/welcome/getting-started/env#nocobase_pkg_password), you can automatically download commercial plugins during application installation or upgrade.
+- **Version 1.4 and above**: By setting the environment variables [`NOCOBASE_PKG_USERNAME`](/welcome/getting-started/env#nocobase_pkg_username) and [`NOCOBASE_PKG_PASSWORD`](/welcome/getting-started/env#nocobase_pkg_password), you can automatically download commercial plugins during application installation or upgrade.
 :::

 Example: